Wolftallemo/virgil-registry-api/README.md

 ## Deploying

-Copy `wrangler.toml.example` to `wrangler.toml`, fill out the fields, edit to your liking, and deploy with `npm run build && wrangler publish dist\src.js`
+Copy `wrangler.toml.example` to `wrangler.toml`, fill out the fields, edit to your liking, and deploy with `wrangler publish`